limchaos/Refusion-HDR/README.md

 ## Citations
-If our code helps your research or work, please consider citing our paper.
+If this solution helps your research or work, please cite.
 The following are BibTeX references:

 ```